MaksimB96/Love-Body/README.md

 2. I then selected the pages link on the left side.
 3. I then selected source for the branch prompt.
 4. Roughly, 2 minutes after refreshing I recieved a link to my site: https://maksimb96.github.io/LoveBody/

+## Future Features

+There are a few more feartures that I would like to implement in the future.
+These Include:
+1.Polished Nav Bar with smooth transition
+2.Timer function to quiz
+3.Randomize the order of how button answers display 4.A progress Bar to track progress

 ## Credits